cuiyongbo/hello-world/my_wiki/english_notes.rst

 | Definition: The terminology of a subject is the set of special words and expressions used in connecting with it.
 | Usage: Gastritis, which in medical terminology means an inflammation of the stomach.
 |
+| parlance
+| Definition: a particualr way of speaking or using words, especially a way common to those with a particular job or interest.
+| Usage: Dated terms that were once in common parlance.
+| Usage: Medical parlance.
+|
 | abyssal
 | Definition: (adjective) Of or relating to the great depths of the oceans.
 | Synonyms: abysmal, unfathomable